 - Nest Cam Outdoor IQ (their outdoor camera with extra features)

 - Nest Hub Max (their smart speaker which also has an integrated Nest Cam)

 The benefit of the Nest Aware plans is that a single subscription covers all your Nest devices, meaning that for $6/month you can cover loads of Nest doorbells/cameras.
 This compares to Ring which only covers all devices on their Protect Plus plan at $10/month.

 Of course, the reverse is also true: if you just have a single Nest device, you have to pay $6/month (or $60 per year) to get the 30 day’s of recording (and intelligent notifications), unlike Ring which can cover a single device for just $4/month.

 So what happens if you decide that $6/month is too much for you?
 Well, read on to find out.

-Skipping Nest Aware for your Nest Hello doorbell and indoor/outdoor cameras
+Skipping Nest Aware for Your Nest Doorbell and Cameras